 THE STORY OF FLIGHT

-As the Surrealists knew, revelation (by definition) can only occur within the context of our complacent relationship to the commonplace – we have to be lulled into a false sense of security to be jolted out of it.
+As the Surrealists knew, we can only experience revelation within the context of our complacent relationship to the commonplace – we have to be lulled into a false sense of security in order to be jolted out of it.

-I recall at a visit to my therapist in 1994, staring up at the ceiling at one of those fluorescent lights with plastic covers that soften the light, transfixed by the sight of scores of dead, dusty insects trapped within.
+I recall at a visit to the dentist in 1994, staring up at the ceiling (as one does) at one of those fluorescent lights with plastic covers that soften the light, transfixed by the sight of scores of dead, dusty insects trapped within.

 Aroused by the desire to resolve, to focus, that these diffusers prevent - the experience brings to mind Gerhard Richter’s remark, “how can a painting be out of focus” - these ‘soft deaths’ resulted in the work Flight - a fluorescent light with a modified plastic fly glued to the inside of the diffuser - that I exhibited at the Lisson Gallery in an exhibition called Standard British Summertime in 1995.